-This section describes how to view the trace, analytics, and deployment status data in the Apigee hybrid UI.
+This section describes how to view the debug, analytics, and deployment status data in the Apigee hybrid UI.

-Trace data for hybrid services is accessible in the same way as Edge trace data, with some differences such as increased filter support.
-For more information, see Trace overview.
+Debug data for hybrid services is accessible in the same way as Edge debug data, with some differences such as increased filter support.
+For more information, see Debug overview.

 Analytics data for hybrid services is accessible in the same way as Edge analytics data.
 For more information, see Using the analytics dashboards in the Edge documentation.

 For information on viewing deployment status, see View deployment status.

 To set how and where debug, analytics, and deployment status data is collected on the data collection pod, you configure the UDCA service via its configuration properties.
 The UDCA properties include properties that are general to the UDCA as well as properties that are specific to each dataset.

 overrides.yamlfile for editing on your Kubernetes administration machine, as described in Manage runtime plane components.